amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 Hmmm, going back down...
 Let's stop right here and stick with the first **10 PCA** components.
 So, 10 PCA columns versus 4639 columns - not bad, right?
 <BR><BR>
 **Additional Stuff**

+A common critique about **PCA** is that it is hard to analyze once transformed as many of your variables will get clumped into a new one with a nondescript name.
+One way around this is top plot your **PCA** data ontop of you discrete variables, see <a href='http://cran.r-project.org/web/packages/FactoMineR/index.html' target='_blank'>FactoMineR</a> for more information.

 Though out of scope for this hands-on post, there are many ways of finding the perfect amount of components to use.
 Check out <a href='http://astrostatistics.psu.edu/su09/lecturenotes/pca.html' target='_blank'>Eigen angles and vectors</a> and check out also <a href='http://www.inside-r.org/packages/cran/fpc/docs/clusterboot' target='_blank'>clusterboot</a>.